alanvardy/dbbackup/README.md

 # dbbackup
-Shell scripts for automagically backing up Postgres databases on Dokku (With Digital Ocean) and Heroku and uploading to Google Drive
+Shell script that automagically backs up Postgres databases on Dokku and Heroku and uploads to Google Drive

 gdrive file is sourced from https://github.com/prasmussen/gdrive